 There exists a global controversy about the roles and relationships naturalists should have with the subjects they study.
 Thus, my story about Mama Croc:

-Mama is a wild Croc living in the river system that feeds our property.
+Mama was a wild Croc living in the river system that fed our property.
 She was here before us with no known contact with humans.
-She nests along our shores, has her babies in the protection of the river channel always watching.
-Over the last 6 years, a number of stunning events have transpired between Mama and myself.
+She nested along our shores, had her babies in the protection of the river channel, and was always watching.
+Over 6 years, a number of stunning events transpired between Mama and myself.

-For the first year she had nothing to do with Cherie and me in any way.
-As I studied Mama, it became apparent she was studying me.
+For the first year she wanted nothing to do with Cherie and myself in any way.
+As I studied Mama, it became apparent she too was studying me.
 Although very shy and reserved at first, she slowly began to expose her behaviors to me.
 She finally one day accepted us as part of her domain.

 Then, one day while watching her basking in the mangrove, I noticed her shaking her head against the branches to ward of doctor flies.
 I approached her gingerly with a stick in hand and began to slowly caress her head, clearing the flies from her eyes.
 She appeared to enjoy the contact.
-And, she now allows me to pet her by hand.
+She allowed me to continue with this type of contact, eventually allowing me to pet her by hand.

-Now years have past and our trust and respect for each other has grown.
-While I cannot share all the life stories we share I can assure you I respect the fact that in a second she could change.
-I know her well enough by her behavioral signs when she wants my attention and I am safe, or when to leave her space.
+The years went by and our trust and respect for each other grew.
+I was always learning from her behavior and she seemed to be learning from my behavior as well.
+Though we had a very special relationship, I can assure you that I respected the fact that in a second, she could change.
+I knew her well enough by her behavioral signs, when she wants my attention and I am safe, or when to give her space.